 It must also be the basis for effective conservation — reconceived in terms of resilience, movement, and relationships.

 Songs of Adaptation operates on multiple scales.
-The global project includes several Biomeridan installations, which monitor life across a gradient, such as elevation or land use, allowing evaluation of ecosystem health at the local level.
-In addition to the substantial Biomeridian sites, individual monitoring nodes, or a series of nodes, can be placed anywhere in the world.
-These nodes each have their own story of place and of changing place to tell.
+The global project includes several Biomeridians installations, which monitor life across a gradient, such as elevation or land use, allowing evaluation of ecosystem health at the local level.
+In addition to the substantial Biomeridian sites, individual monitoring stations, or a series of stations, can be placed anywhere in the world.
+These stations each have their own story of place and of changing place to tell.
 The methods of story-sharing differ depending on the community to be reached.

-Less monumental than monitoring large gradients in remote jungles are individual nodes or a smaller series of monitoring nodes which can be placed anywhere.
+Less monumental than monitoring large gradients in remote jungles are individual stations or a smaller series of monitoring stations which can be placed anywhere.
 For example, monitoring has begun at two educational centers in the United States (Chesapeake Bay and Spruce Knob) and at a stream restoration site in West Virginia, USA.
-These nodes were each placed with high local excitement to better understand an individual place and changes occurring there, while also considering global context.
+These stations were each placed with high local excitement to better understand an individual place and changes occurring there, while also considering global context.